-The next part of the report, part 2, is a description of the summit process and a presentation of the recommendations derived from the process.
+The next part of the report, part two, is a description of the summit process and a presentation of the recommendations derived from the process.

-4 These include four Imbizos held between 2006, and 2013 and meetings between the University leadership, students and staff held during the 2015 and 2016 protests.
+&lt;sup>4 These include four Imbizos held between 2006, and 2013 and meetings between the University leadership, students and staff held during the 2015 and 2016 protests.